Understanding Hypnotherapy; Facts, Myths, and How It Works

 Everyday (Environmental) Hypnosis

-You experience this often, when you miss a turn while driving, get lost in a book, or slip into a creative flow.
+You experience this often, when you drive on autopilot, get lost in a book, or slip into a creative flow.
 It’s a natural state of focused awareness.

 Stage or Entertainment Hypnosis